 On this page:

-All other single dwelling
+All other dwellings

-Permit exemptions for all other single dwellings
+Permit exemptions for all other dwellings

 Developments

-• More than one dwelling on a lot
+• more than one dwelling on a lot

-• Some outbuildings greater than 100sqm
+• some outbuildings greater than 100sqm

 Planning permit application